deanturpin/subversion-to-git-migration/readme.md

 I think many colleagues would argue that they always dev at their desk so this is irrelevant.
 However, labs are often isolated and builds are carried over the sneakernet.
 Changes propagate back the same way but it's a bit haphazard.
+Also&mdash;and this sounds odd as I'm writing it&mdash;very few engineers have laptops.
+These are mostly the preserve of managers to allow them to login from home.
+(There's also a slightly unhelpful rule that you can only have either a desktop or a laptop.)

 ## Diff with the server
 GIT doesn't let you do this quite like Subversion, which is its normal MO.
 How